Nenkai/GTToolsSharp/README.md

+# ⚠️ Repository archived - No support to be provided for any games including GT7.

 # GTToolsSharp
 A port of gttool from flatz for Gran Turismo 5/6/Sport/7 to C# which allows for endless modding possibilities.